NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 Hyperparameter Linear Search
 ----------------------------

-This script also supports linear search for parameters alpha and beta.
-If any of the two is not provided, a grid search is performed to find the best value for that parameter.
-In the linear search, initially beta is set to zero and the best value for alpha is found, then alpha is fixed with that value and another linear search is done to find the best value for beta.
-If any of the of them is already specified, then search for that one is skipped.
+This script also supports linear search for parameters `rescorer_alpha` and `rescorer_beta`.
+If any of the two is not provided, a linear search is performed to find the best value for that parameter.
+When linear search is used, initially `rescorer_beta` is set to zero and the best value for `rescorer_alpha` is found, then `rescorer_alpha` is fixed with that value and another linear search is done to find the best value for `rescorer_beta`.
+If any of the of these two parameters is already specified, then search for that one is skipped.